 Rich and delicious, One Bowl Espresso Brownies are the answer when you need a quick dessert that tastes like a million bucks.
 These one bowl brownies are rich, fudgy, chewy chocolate heaven!

-I found this recipe in my mother’s recipe box about 30 years ago and as a result, I have no idea where the recipe came from originally.
+I found this recipe in my mother’s recipe box, without the added espresso, about 30 years ago and as a result, I have no idea where the recipe came from originally.
 I have tried at least 25 different one bowl brownie recipes and I always come back to this one because it tastes great and it never fails.Jump to Recipe

-7 ingredients to easy One Bowl Espresso Brownie happiness!
+7 ingredients for easy One Bowl Espresso Brownies

 I usually have what I need on hand for these brownies, and you probably do too!
 These rich and delicious brownies can be made in one bowl if you have a microwave.
 If you prefer you can melt the chocolate and butter over a double boiler.
 I like to use my own Homemade Vanilla Extract, as well.